brainhack-school2020/BHS_Project_dMRI/README.md

 ### Background

-Hypoglycemia is a common problem in preterm newborns.
-While being a relatively long-known disease, with a first recognized case in 1911, there is still no clear and consistent definition of hypoglycemia and what conditions can cause brain damage because of rational evidence lack [ ].
+Hypoglycemia is a common problem in newborns.
 Existing research showed that hypoglycemia can lead to serious encephalopathy and brain functional damage, such as visual impairment, epilepsy and cognitive deficits.
-Additionally, hypoglycemia can cause both transient and permanent structural abnormalities on infant brains [ ].
-However, few studies have reported a quantification of the impact of hypoglycemia on neonatal brain development.
-This is possibly limited by the relatively low sensitivity of brain microstructure imaging techniques.
-Reports indicated that magnetic resonance imaging (MRI) has a higher in vivo sensitivity to lesions in soft tissues, compared to other imaging modalities, and has the potential to identify and quantify hypoglycemic brain damage.
+Additionally, hypoglycemia can cause both transient and permanent structural abnormalities on infant brains.
+MRI, especially diffusion MRI has a higher in vivo sensitivity to lesions in soft tissues compared to other imaging modalities, and has potential to identify and quantify brain changes.

-A new model overcoming these challenges needs to be developed.
-The model is supposed to precisely estimate the level of increased cellularity, edema and axon / myelin injury caused by hypoglycemia.
+There are some open-source project to reconstruct existing diffusion MRI.
+However, just to use these tools, one may get confused about operations and principle behind them.
+In addition, this is greatly stop people to finish their long-term goals of diffusion MRI project.
+Completing the whole process of dMRI is definitely good to new student in this area.

 ### Tools